 Recently Rabobank, which is valued at US$750 billion, stated, “23% of our current revenue is under threat from startups – and those are just the ones we know about”.
 Rabobank is facing the challenge head on and learning how to innovate in order to protect it-self and fight back.
 Rabobank is not relying on the old cash cows it has developed, but is looking at it’s innovation processes to increase disruptive innovation in order to create new cash cows, before the milk runs out.

 So how can corporates benefit from entrepreneurship and lean innovation?
 Can these methods really be applied?
-Read part 3 to find out more.
+Read part 3 next week on this blog to find out more.